alexcaste/word_order/README.md

 # word_order

 This was a lesson in coding javascript.
-This app is design to take a a user input sentence and a user input word and return how many times that word is within the given sentence.
+This app is design to take a a user input sentence and display how may times each word appears in the given sentence in the order that they appear win the sentence.